 Thus when bloody warfare between the two tongs breaks out in 1926 in a series of pitched confrontations dubbed "hatchet wars" by the city's newspapers, the rest of San Angelo merely ran for cover, and waited for the dust to settle.
 Mayor Ian McShane decried the "senseless violence" in public addresses, and the police placed a midnight curfew on the Chinatown district.
-In practice, however, they confined the bulk of their activities to the neighborhood's greatly enhanced.
+In practice, however, they confined the bulk of their activities to the neighborhood's perimeter, endeavoring to keep the fighting from spilling out into other parts of the city, and the city's white citizenry out of harm's way.
+Anyone conducting business within the district during that nine-month period, whether they were white visitors, local residents, or even tong members, literally risked life and limb on a daily basis.